-A difficult childhood and one love
+A difficult Childhood and one Love

 One day a terrible turning point marked her life.
 Her love failed to return home from a journey and his hound dog led Margaret into the forest, where she found him murdered.
 The crime shocked Margaret so much that she decided to renounce her lifestyle and gave up all her wealth.
 With her child, she returned to her father’s house, but her stepmother would never let her in, and she found herself alone.

-From Sinner to Saint
+Saint Margaret of Cortona: from Sinner to Saint

-In Cortona Margaret founded a hospital for the sick, homeless and poor people.
+In Cortona, Margaret founded a hospital for the sick, homeless, and poor people.
 To secure nurses for the hospital, she also established a congregation of Tertiary Sisters, known as “le poverelle” (meaning “the little poor ones”).

 Margaret became an example of God’s forgiveness and she was graced few times with visions from Christ.
 One day, while in prayer, Margaret heard the words, “What is your wish, poverella?” (“little poor one?”), and she replied, “I neither seek nor wish for anything but You, my Lord Jesus.”

-Santa Margherita Church
+Santa Margherita Church in Cortona

-She moved to the ruined Church of St Basil, on the top of the hill, and spent her remaining years there.
+She moved to the ruined church of St Basil, on the top of the hill, and spent her remaining years there.
 She died on February 22, 1297.
 The Church was later rebuilt in her honor (now Santa Margherita) and her body was preserved there in a silver casket.
-She officially became saint in 1728 and she has been venerated as the patron saint of Cortona ever since.
+She officially became a saint in 1728 and she has been venerated as the patron saint of Cortona ever since.